Port Arthur Volunteers Press On Amid Hurricane Harvey Devastation

 Authorities called on volunteers Wednesday to aid rescue efforts.

 “We’re using the volunteers and their boats to get to those individuals [trapped by high waters],” Marcus McLellan, a public information officer for the Jefferson County sheriff’s office, told HuffPost.
-“To do this on our own, we would have to have a fleet of several hundred boats...
+“To do this on our own, we would have to have a fleet of several hundred boats. ...
 That’s just not feasible for a city or county to constantly have.”

+Foster said that his group has around 25 boats, manned by armed security guards due to fears about boat thefts.
+The Coast Guard and the Port Arthur Police Department told HuffPost that they had not received any reports or calls about attempts to hijack boats.

-Foster said that his group has around 25 boats, many of which were out until the early hours of the morning on Thursday, and that they’d be continuing efforts later in the day.
+Many of the boats were out until the early hours of the morning on Thursday, and Foster said his group would be continuing efforts later in the day.
 Port Arthur Mayor Derrick Freeman told ABC News that volunteers and first responders plan to go door-to-door on Thursday to check for survivors.

 “We got about 20 inches of water in about 24 hours, and it devastated our city,” Freeman said.
-“There’s some parts that it’s receded, it’s gone down, but we still have people in 3-4 [feet of] water in some homes.”
+“There’s some parts that it’s receded, it’s gone down, but we still have people in 3 to 4 [feet of] water in some homes.”

-Note: This article has been updated with additional comment from Foster.